Johnny-FTW/Django-Profile-Viewer/README.md

    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributions

+Contributions to Profile Viewer are welcome!
+If you have any ideas for improvements, bug fixes, or new features, feel
+free to submit a pull request.
+Be sure to follow the contribution guidelines outlined in the repository.

+## Feedback and Support

+If you encounter any issues while using Profile Viewer or have any suggestions, please create an issue on the GitHub
+repository.
+We appreciate your feedback and will do our best to address it promptly.

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>